Tewkesbury

-Tewkesbury (/ˈtjuːksbəri/ TEWKS-bər-ee) is a medieval market town and civil parish in the north of Gloucestershire, England.
-The town has significant history in the Wars of the Roses and grew since the building of Tewkesbury Abbey.
-It stands at the confluence of the River Severn and the River Avon, and thus became an important trading point, which continued as railways and later M5 and M50 motorway connections were established.
+Tewkesbury (/ˈtjuːksbəri/ TEWKS-bər-ee) is a market town and civil parish in the north of Gloucestershire, England.
+The town grew following the construction of Tewkesbury Abbey in the twelfth century and played a significant role in the Wars of the Roses.
+It stands at the confluence of the River Severn and the River Avon, and thus became an important trading point, which continued as railways and, later, the M5 and M50 motorway connections were established.

-The town gives its name to the Borough of Tewkesbury, due to the earlier governance by the Abbey, yet the town is the second largest settlement in the Borough.
-The town lies on border with Worcestershire, identified largely by the Carrant Brook (a tributary of the River Avon).
+The town gives its name to the Borough of Tewkesbury, a local government district of Gloucestershire.
+The town lies on the border with Worcestershire, marked largely by the Carrant Brook (a tributary of the River Avon).

 The name Tewkesbury is thought to come from Theoc, the name of a Saxon who founded a hermitage there in the 7th century, and in the Old English language was called Theocsbury.
 An erroneous derivation from Theotokos (the Greek title of Mary, mother of God) enjoyed currency in the monastic period of the town's history.

-The Battle of Tewkesbury, which took place on 4 May 1471, was one of the decisive battles of the Wars of the Roses and is marked annually by a medieval festival throughout the town, including display of historically accurate banners and reenactment.
+The Battle of Tewkesbury, which took place on 4 May 1471, was one of the decisive battles of the Wars of the Roses and is marked annually by a medieval festival in the town, including historical re-enactment.

 Geography

 Geographic position

-The town grew due to trading at the confluence of River Severn and Avon, and meeting point of main roads between Gloucester and Worcester.
-The town is approximately halfway between these adjacent cities, positioned where natural rises in the land allowed early settlers in the town to avoid flooding, yet to take advantage of the fertile soils and transport connections.
-The layout of the town centre and radiating trunk roads remain much unchanged since mediaeval settlement.
+The town is situated approximately halfway between the cities of Gloucester and Worcester, positioned where natural rises in the land allowed early settlers of the town to avoid flooding, yet also to take advantage of the fertile soils and transport connections.
+The layout of the town centre and radiating trunk roads remains largely unchanged since medieval times.

 Expansion

 In 1965, Tewkesbury borough, Gloucestershire, was enlarged by incorporating the then-new Mitton housing estate, on land previously in Bredon parish, Worcestershire, as part of the West Midland Counties Order.
 The estate now forms part of the "Tewkesbury Town with Mitton" borough council ward, which also covers Tewkesbury town centre.
 A further housing project in Mitton was completed in the first decade of 2000.
 Mitton is now a contiguous low-density rural suburb connected to Tewkesbury.
+Other suburbs include Newtown, Wheatpieces and Northway.